Republicans face growing corporate backlash after Capitol assault

 It is unclear whether their decisions will have a lasting impact.
 Fundraising activity is currently at a post-election lull in Washington, giving businesses and trade groups some time to figure out their approach.

-Few companies have gone as far as Dow, which said it would withhold donations for the Republican lawmakers’ entire terms in office - up to six years for those in the Senate.
+Few companies have gone as far as Dow Inc, which said it would withhold donations for the Republican lawmakers’ entire terms in office - up to six years for those in the Senate.
 Others said they would withhold donations temporarily, or suspend giving to Republicans and Democrats alike.

 GE’s suspension will last through the end of 2022 and then the employee board that oversees its political action committee will consider requests for support for those lawmakers who opposed certification “on a case-by-case basis.”